gvwilson/thirdbit/_posts/2015/2015-12-06-my-literature-problems.md

 </p>
 <p>
   A couple of years ago,
-  I put together a <a href="https://software-carpentry.org/bib/bib.html">bibliography</a>
+  I put together a bibliography
   of research into the software engineering aspects of scientific computing.
   I'd now like to find all papers published in the last five years that reference anything in the existing bibliography.
   As far as I can tell,